England make chaotic start to new era v New Zealand

 England utilised the conditions with a full length and caught everything - Jonny Bairstow held on to three at third slip, including two stunners.

-Among the carnage, Leach was hurt and the game stopped after 23 overs for applause in tribute to late Australia legend Shane Warne.
+Amid the carnage, Leach was hurt, and the game was also stopped after 23 overs for applause in tribute to late Australia legend Shane Warne.

 For as much as England looked reinvigorated with the ball and in the field, their batting was depressingly feeble, the rash shots all too familiar.